davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 firm geodynamic basis as such [@Burkett2009].

-According to the @Wilson2005 reconstruction of the Pacific-Farallon slab window and adjacent Monterey plate (Fig. 18), the Crystal Knob eruption site was located above a slab window in the early Neogene, proximal to the northeastern boundary transform edge of the Monterey plate.
+According to the @Wilson2005 reconstruction of the Pacific-Farallon slab window and adjacent Monterey plate `[Figure reconstruction]`, the Crystal Knob eruption site was located above a slab window in the early Neogene, proximal to the northeastern boundary transform edge of the Monterey plate.
 Diffuse volcanism, some clearly derived from decompression partial melting of convecting mantle, is widespread for